tardate/LittleArduinoProjects/Electronics101/BreadboardBling/DuplexTuningCapacitor/README.md

 ## Notes

-Duplex tuning capacitors aka radio or AM variable capcitors contain two sets of capacitor plates ganged together, with fine tuning adjustment screws for each capacitor.
+Duplex tuning capacitors aka radio or AM variable capacitors contain two sets of capacitor plates ganged together, with fine tuning adjustment screws for each capacitor.
-Total capacitance is typically under 300pF, but mulitple arrangements are possible as either a single or dual variable capacitor.
+Total capacitance is typically under 300pF, but multiple arrangements are possible as either a single or dual variable capacitor.

-These components are typically used for radio tuning, and while building radio circuits on a breadboard can be a hairy proposition due to all the stray capcitance, a solid mounting for use on a breadboard can minimise the evils.
+These components are typically used for radio tuning, and while building radio circuits on a breadboard can be a hairy proposition due to all the stray capacitance, a solid mounting for use on a breadboard can minimise the evils.

 the specific part I'm using is a [duplex 223p 60pf/140pf 2.1mm Hole Shaft Radio Variable Capacitor](https://www.aliexpress.com/item/5-Sets-Duplex-223p-60pf-140pf-2-1mm-Hole-Shaft-Radio-Variable-Capacitor-Knob-Screw-s484/32578566833.html) from a seller on aliexpress.